isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="font-size:18px;line-height:1.35;">Travellers <b>must take a supervised self-administered Antigen Rapid Test (ART) within 24 hours of arrival in Singapore at a Quick Test Centre (QTC)</b>.
 Booking links for the test will be sent via SMS and found in the testing notice issued to travellers upon arrival.
 Payments for the test (S$15/per test) will be collected separately at the QTC.</p>

 <p style="line-height:1.35;margin-top:10px; margin-bottom:10px;font-size:18px;">Upon the completion of the ART, travellers will receive their test result via SMS.
 Travellers who have yet to take their supervised self-administered ART must be in self-isolation until tested negative.
-Individuals who test positive for COVID-19 must adhere to the prevailing recovery protocols, including medical treatment as necessary.
+Individuals who test positive for COVID-19 must adhere to the prevailing recovery protocols, including<a href="/health/insurance-and-treatment#treatment" target="_blank"> medical treatment</a> as necessary.
 The prevailing treatment charges will apply.	</p>

 <p style="line-height:1.35;margin-top:10px; margin-bottom:10px;font-size:18px;">As a travel requirement stipulated under the Infectious Diseases Act, travellers who fail to take the supervised self-administered ART will be penalised accordingly.
 This could amount to the revocation of relevant entry passes, and/or fines.</p>
 	</div>